Excavators and Contractors

 - Casing Vent Marker – This marker indicates that a pipeline (protected by a steel outer casing) passes beneath a nearby roadway, rail line or other crossing.

-What not to do in the event a leak were to occur?
+What not to do in the event a leak was to occur?

 How would you recognize a pipeline leak?